 October 04th 2018

-> Our relationships with other people are fundamental to our sense of wellbeing and happiness.
-Our close relationships with family and friends can yield love, support and a sense of meaning in our lives.
-Our wider social networks create in us a sense of belonging.
-So it makes sense that we work on strengthening our relationships and on making new connections.
+Human are social creatures.
+We crave connection just as we crave food and water.
+NEF's report showed relationships with other people are fundamental to our happiness.
+Close relationships with family and friends give us support and a sense of meaning in our lives.
+Wider social networks give us a sense of belonging.
+So you should put effort into keeping the connections you have alive, and make new ones.

-> 2. Be active
+2. Be active

 Exercising releases endorphins that make us feel good.
 The simpliest way to think about it is healthy body = healthy mind.
 Being active doesn’t have to mean the gym, triathlons or lifting weights (though those are great and will give you a big sense of achievement).

 Just find the activity that fits into your daily life.
 You get bonus points if it includes a friend or being out in nature.
 Go for a walk, try yoga, join a team sport or just dance in your kitchen when you're cooking.
 Leave your car at home one day and walk or cycle.

 Exercise beats stress and makes us feel good about ourselves.
 Regular exercise is also linked to better sleep.

 3. Take notice

 It's a cliche to say how busy we all are these days, stuck in our phones or our heads and unable to tolerate doing nothing for a few minutes.
 But the truth is, internal chatter does chip away at our wellbeing.
 It distracts us so much that we don't appreciate or notice what's around us.
 We are mind-full instead of mindful.